tanishkaa08/llama-nexus/README.md

 ## Command Line Usage

-LlamaEdge-Nexus provides various command line options to configure the service behavior.
+Llama-Nexus provides various command line options to configure the service behavior.
 You can specify the config file path, enable RAG functionality, set up health checks, configure the Web UI, and manage logging.
 Here are the available command line options by running `llama-nexus --help`:

 ```bash
 LlamaEdge Nexus - A gateway service for LLM backends